 Finding Hope in God’s Promises

-I am thankful for both the challenges I face: struggling with an eating disorder and with the crisis with my mom.
+I am thankful for both the challenges I face: struggling with an eating disorder and the crisis with my mom.

 God has a such a sweet way of teaching us through our struggles and growing our faith.
 I can’t say my mother and I have a relationship like I’d want, but for now, it is just where God wants it.

 I’ll never understand the why for so many things…and that isn’t God’s purpose for us.
 His purpose is for us to be sanctified through our trials to be more like His Son, Jesus.

 The promise that helps me get through the challenge with my mother is that God is in control.
 I can’t control others’ actions, but I know and trust God is in control.
 This is a freedom and relief.

 God has us just where He desires at every point in our life.
 We make our own choices, but ultimately, they are part of His plan, and He will use them for His purposes.
 Join me in relaxing in His promises.

 To help you navigate the difficult parts of life and to make important decisions, check out Pick One Resources.
 These resources are designed around God’s truth and promises in the Bible.